slejnej/ds-composites/web/modules/custom/installation_profile/README.md

 - Installs defined themes and modules during Drupal installation which are defined in info file.
 - Provides additional steps for setting up the subtheme.
-- Automatically generates remora_base_theme-based subtheme using Bootstrap 5.
+- Automatically generates barrio_base_theme-based subtheme using Bootstrap 5.
 - Generates boilerplate SCSS files containing all the relevant variables.

 ## Installation